What Have You Got to Lose? Everything.

 - Some days, we crack our knuckles ready to begin a new project feeling fresh and optimistic.

-- Other times it’s fine, just work, we’re ticking along and all is well.
+- Other times it’s fine, it’s just work!, and we’re ticking along and all is well.

-- And then there are the times when we cramp up, either from the product failing to match our expectations or from receiving a comment that gives us pause.
-In extreme cases, we falter entirely, the words simply no longer there, a wall suddenly grown between our ability to tick along and our ego, which most acutely feels the pinch.
+- Then there are the times when we cramp up, either from the product failing to match our expectations or from receiving a comment that gives us pause.
+In extreme cases, we falter entirely, the words not forthcoming, a wall suddenly between our ability to tick along and our ego, which most acutely feels the pinch.

-Being pushed by this app into that non-thinking space (no time to think!) is freeing in its way, and that’s the beauty of it.
 But it’s app-ly named and dangerous is right.
-Imagine going for broke and setting the timer for 60 minutes and losing everything because you gave in to the urge to pause?
-Stopped to have an opinion about the work you were doing?
+Imagine going for broke and setting the timer for 60 minutes and losing everything because you gave in to your emotions or stopped to have an opinion about the work you were doing?

 If thought and feeling and lyricism and energy are ephemeral at best, this app highlights that fact to an order of magnitude.
-But it does bring your mortality to the fore.
-It might be said we need that on occasion: a jolt of recognizing that if you push yourself to make something, to override the “what-ifs” that could be the very needed jolt of mortality to re-start the car, bust through the wall, and make the story, blog, or early stirrings of that nonfiction book you’ve had in mind forever happen.
+It indeed does bring your mortality to the fore.
+It might be said we need those endorphins on occasion: a jolt of recognizing that if you push yourself to make something, to override the “what-ifs,” that could be the very thing to re-start the car, bust you through the wall, and make the story, blog, or early stirrings of that nonfiction book you’ve had in mind forever happen.